blinkfox/hexo-theme-matery/README.md

 ---
 ```

+> **Note**:
-> **Note**: post's featured piature will take remainder if not writing the `img` property,and chose the featured picture of theme to let all of post's picture **have their own characteristics**.
+> 1. post's featured piature will take remainder if not writing the `img` property,and chose the featured picture of theme to let all of post's picture **have their own characteristics**.
+> 2. The value of `date` should try to ensure that each article is unique, because `Gitalk` and `Gitment` recognize `id` in this topic are uniquely identified by the value of `date`.
+> 3. If you want to set the ability to read the verification password for the article, you should not only set the value of the password with SHA256 encryption in Front-matter, but also activate the configuration in the theme `_config.yml`.

 ## Screenshot